-1.1 This policy aims to:
+This policy aims to:

-- 1.1.1 Ensure that Future Education provides appropriate support for pupils who have English as an Additional Language, (EAL).
-This is in line with the requirements of the Race Relations Act 1976 and Equality Act 2010. - 1.1.2 Welcome and value culture, linguistic and educational skills and experiences that pupils with EAL bring to the school. - 1.1.3 Help pupils with EAL become confident and fluent English speakers, listeners, readers and writers in order to be able to fulfil their academic and independence potential. - 1.1.4 Encourage and enable parental/carer support in improving children's attainment. - 1.1.5 Assess the skills and needs of pupils with EAL and give appropriate provision. - 1.1.6 Monitor pupils' progress systematically and use attainment and progress data in decisions about classroom management and curriculum planning, so as to raise pupil achievement. - 1.1.7 Equip staff with the knowledge, skills and resources to be able to effectively assess, teach, support and monitor pupils with EAL. - 1.1.8 Maintain and enhance pupils' self-esteem and confidence by acknowledging and giving status to their skills in their 'mother' languages.
+- Ensure that Future Education provides appropriate support for students who have English as an Additional Language, (EAL).
+This is in line with the requirements of the Race Relations Act 1976 and Equality Act 2010. - Welcome and value culture, linguistic and educational skills and experiences that students with EAL bring to the school. - Help students with EAL become confident and fluent English speakers, listeners, readers and writers in order to be able to fulfil their academic and independence potential. - Encourage and enable parent/carer support in improving children's attainment. - Assess the skills and needs of students with EAL and give appropriate provision. - Equip staff with the knowledge, skills and resources to be able to effectively assess, teach, support and monitor students with EAL. - Maintain and enhance students' self-esteem and confidence by acknowledging and giving status to their skills in their 'mother' languages.